kubernetes/website/docs/tasks/run-application/configure-pdb.md

 In typical usage, a single budget would be used for a collection of pods managed by a controller—for example, the pods in a single ReplicaSet or StatefulSet.

-Note that a disruption budget does not truly guarantee that the specified number/percentage of pods will always be up.
+**Note:** A disruption budget does not truly guarantee that the specified number/percentage of pods will always be up.
 For example, a node that hosts a pod from the collection may fail when the collection is at the minimum size specified in the budget, thus bringing the number of available pods from the